How to improve inventory turnover – six simple steps

 1. Know your inventory items’ position in their product life cycle

+The product life cycle describes the stages a product goes through, from its introduction to the marketing until its decline.
 As items move through their product life cycle, their demand will change.
 Most items in the growth stage will experience an upward demand trend.
-At maturity, demand often levels off and becomes quite steady, and during decline, it can become more erratic and then fall off.
-This means that in your product portfolio, you’ll have thousands of SKUs with different demand patterns/types.
+At maturity, demand often levels off and becomes relatively steady, and during decline, it can become more erratic and then fall off.
+Consequently, your product portfolio will have thousands of SKUs with different demand patterns/types.

-Possible strategies include reducing your reorder quantities and levels of safety stock, or using marketing campaigns or pricing tactics to increase demand and move the stock faster before your customers lose interest altogether.
+Possible strategies include reducing your reorder quantities and safety stock levels.
+You could also use marketing campaigns or pricing tactics to increase demand and move the stock faster before your customers completely lose interest.

 2. Improve demand forecasting accuracy

-When looking to improve stock turnover, purchasers should only order items that are in demand in the marketplace.
+To improve stock turnover, purchasers should only order items with customer demand in the marketplace.
 Accurate demand forecasting is, therefore, critical.

 Until now, you may have only used simple moving averages to calculate demand based on a certain number of stock days.
-However, these calculations are just too simplistic to deal with the demand and supply fluctuations of today’s markets.
-As a result, they can be a cause of over-forecasting, leading to a low inventory turnover.
+However, these calculations are too simplistic to deal with today’s market demand and supply fluctuations.
+They can result in over-forecasting, leading to a low inventory turnover.

 To improve your stock turnover, you need to go beyond these basic calculations and aim to use statistical demand forecasting principles.
 Firstly, you need to factor an item’s demand type based on its position in the product life cycle into your forecasts and adjust your forecasting algorithms accordingly.